epfl-dlab/WikiHist.html/README.md

 This script starts the download of the Torrent files listed in `files_list.txt`.
 The parameters in the file `download.sh` can be adapted to your connection specifics.
 Please refer to Aria2 documentation (`aria2c -h` and [Online Manual](http://aria2.github.io/manual/en/html/README.html)).

-By default, the script uses 16 parallel connections and saves the dowloaded dataset in the folder WikiHist_html.
+By default, the script uses 16 parallel connections and saves the downloaded dataset in the folder WikiHist_html.

 ### Option 2: Custom script